Sacroiliac joint (AP sacrum view)

 Correcting tube angle errors

-Symphysis Pubis should be projected over the lower third of the sacrum 2.
+Symphysis pubis should be projected over the lower third of the sacrum 2.

 Over-angulation will result in the SIJs and sacrum being elongated and will project the symphysis pubis over the inferior borders of the sacrum.
-Under-angulation will project the pubic symphysis free from superimposition of the sacrum 2.
+Under-angulation will project the pubic symphysis free from the superimposition of the sacrum 2.